 Shelties live a relatively long life and have similar needs to other herding breeds as they age.
 Joints can suffer from arthritis and teeth may be missing in these golden years.
 These issues need to be considered when switching to the best dog food for Shetland Sheepdogs in their golden years (9 years+).

-Nutro MAX Senior Chicken and Rice Canned is a great choice for dogs in this category.
+The Nutro Wet Senior is a great choice for dogs in this category.
 Nutro diets are not available in every pet store, but are easily found online.
 Seeking them out can make a world of difference in your senior Sheltie.

 Nutro has combined tasty chicken, oat bran and a published minimum level of joint protecting glucosamine and chondroitin sulfate to keep your Sheltie on his toes.
 No teeth?
 No problem.
 This soft canned formula is easy to pick up and chew.